Last updated 10/18/2022

 How to Facilitate the Greasing Process

 Begin greasing by turning the head of the lawn mower grease gun counterclockwise in order to unscrew and pull it off.
 Then, pull the plunger rod at the bottom of the gun’s barrel from the gun.
 Push down the release latch to lock the plunger.
-Next, you need to pull the plastic tables off either end of a No.2 all-purpose cartridge of grease, inserting it at the top of gun’s barrel.
+Next, you need to pull the plastic tables off either end of a No.2 all-purpose cartridge of grease, inserting it at the top of the gun’s barrel.
 Follow by replacing the head and releasing the latch.
 Press the grease gun coupler onto the zerk fitting and gently press the handle to begin the grease flow.

 Greasing the Spindles: A Basic Primer

 When greasing your lawn mower, park the machine on a solid and flat service, such as the driveway.
 Turn off the ignition and permit the mower to cool down for about ten minutes.
 Lower the deck of the mower to its lowest setting.
 That way, you can access the grease fittings much easier.
 For lubrication, utilize a lever-action type grease gun for the lawn mower.

 The spindles that need to be lubricated include the cutting spindles and front axle spindles.
 The grease fittings are situated on the back of the spindle.
 The front axle spindles are easy to locate and access.
 They can be found on the rear side of the left and right front axle spindles.